RoboCupULaval/DeepPrediction/README.md

 ## LogFilter
-Apply a Kalman filter on game logs in JSON format and output a CSV file
+Apply a Kalman filter to game logs in JSON format and output a CSV file

 Pour utiliser cet utilitaire :